fishcus/KAP-manual/en/integration/tableau.en.md

 ## Integration with Tableau

 Tableau is one of the most popular business intelligence application.
-It is very easy to utilize by draging and droping feature which user can simply  interactive data visualization and generate story or reports.
+It is very easy for users to generate visualized diagrams, stories, and reports for huge amount of data by dragging and dropping features.

-This section will introduct  two methods available to connect Tableau with Kyligence Enterprise.
+This section will introduce two methods available to connect Tableau with Kyligence Enterprise.

 - Quick Sync up model by using  import/export function
 - Manually build mapping model